Thailand–United States relations: SEATO

-In 1954 Thailand joined the Southeast Asia Treaty Organization (SEATO) to become an active ally of the United States in the Cold War in Asia.
-In 1962 came the Rusk-Thanat Agreement in which the U.S. promised to defend Thailand and fund its military.
+In 1954, Thailand joined the Southeast Asia Treaty Organization (SEATO) to become an active ally of the United States in the Cold War in Asia.
+In 1962, came the Thanat–Rusk communiqué in which the U.S. promised to defend Thailand and fund its military.

 Treaty of Amity (1966)

 Since World War II, the United States and Thailand have developed close relations, as reflected in several bilateral treaties and by both countries' participation in UN multilateral activities and agreements.
 The principal bilateral arrangement is the 1966 Treaty of Amity and Economic Relations, which facilitates U.S. and Thai companies' economic access to one another's markets.
 Other important agreements address civil uses of atomic energy, sales of agricultural commodities, investment guarantees, and military and economic assistance.

+Political relations

-Proposed FTA (2004–present)
+Proposed FTA (2004–2006)

 In June 2004 the United States and Thailand initiated negotiations on a free trade agreement which, when concluded, will reduce and eliminate barriers to trade and investment between the two countries.
 These negotiations were placed on hold following the dissolution of the Thai parliament in February 2006 and the subsequent coup in September.
 The new military government issued compulsory licenses for several anti-HIV drugs, effectively ending the FTA negotiations.
 According to Thitinan Pongsudhirak, a political science professor at Chulalongkorn University, this has put bilateral relations on a "back burner".